-When the SCEF receives information of status change of the UE, the SCEF sends a Monitoring Notification Report to the IN-CSE for UE communication failure information as specified in 3GPP TS 29.122 [4]Error!
-Reference source not found.
+When the SCEF receives information of status change of the UE, the SCEF sends a Monitoring Notification Report to the IN-CSE for UE communication failure information as specified in 3GPP TS 29.122 [4].

 Otherwise, the Monitoring Notification message is sent with appropriate information in accordance with the monitoringType.